sh0ckSec/RFID-Gooseneck/README.md

 If you would like an alternative cloning device setup, I **HIGHLY RECOMMEND** checking out Alex Dib's RFID Thief Wiegotcha guide: https://scund00r.com/all/rfid/tutorial/2018/07/12/rfid-theif-v2.html

 # Mounting Reader to Pedestal
-Depending on which reader you use you will need to find the correct mounting hole guide for each.
-You will have to manually drill holes to center it and use the same 6-32 carriage bolts and wingnuts to mount the reader at the top of the gooseneck.
+Depending onthe reader, you will need to find the correct mounting hole guide for each.
+You will have to manually drill holes to center it and use the same 6-32 carriage bolts and wingnuts to mount the reader to the gooseneck pedastal.
 Below is an example mount guide for the HID iCLASS R90.

 <img src="https://user-images.githubusercontent.com/104524120/183313721-397f9938-6629-4a41-a248-e4815d4de5c0.PNG" width=40% height=40%>